borbert/FSND-Capstone/README.md

 - Casting director: Can view, add, modify, or delete actors; can view and modify movies.
 - Executive producer: Can view, add, modify, or delete actors and movies.

+## Motivations & Covered Topics

+This is the last project of the Udacity-Full-Stack-Nanodegree Course.
+It is a fictitional backend api for a casting agency who needs to keep track of movies and actors.
+As stated above there are three levels of authorization with different permissions for each level.

+This project covers following technical topics in this final project:
+1. Database modeling with `postgres` & `sqlalchemy` (see `models.py`)
+2. API to performance CRUD Operations on database with `Flask` (see `app.py`)
+3. Automated testing with `Unittest` (see `test_app`)
+4. Authorization & Role based Authentification with `Auth0` (see `auth.py`)
+5. Deployment on `Heroku`

 ## Getting Started

+### Technologies
+- Python 3.9
+- Postgres
+- Flask and sqlalchemy
+- Unittest
+- Auth0
+- Heroku

 ### Installing Dependencies